industrydive/incident_response/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+* You will need to install the Google Cloud Platform CLI for deployment (link to the installation for the CLI)

 ```
 Give examples